Official: 2nd student dies after truck hits Oklahoma runners

 The ages of the students have not been released.

+“Without hesitation or second thought, our students were there with their friends and began life-saving tactics including CPR,” Romines said.

+Freeman was set set to sign a track and field scholarship this week with Ouachita Baptist University in Arkadelphia, Arkansas, Horstkoetter said.

-Police arrested Max Leroy Townsend, 57, who was booked into the Cleveland County jail on charges of first-degree manslaughter and six counts of failure to stop and render aid.
-Townsend was initially reported to be 56.
+Max Leroy Townsend, 57, was being held in the Cleveland County jail on charges of first-degree manslaughter and six counts of failure to stop and render aid.

 Police suspect alcohol was a factor, according to Lewis, who said results from toxicology tests were pending.

-“That won’t be for quite a while,” Lewis said.
+“That won’t be for quite a while,” Lewis told The Associated Press.
 “That’s a blood test that requires being sent to a lab.”

+Lewis said Townsend’s son, Cody Townsend, was killed Sunday in a multi-vehicle crash in Moore.
+But investigators have not yet determined why the pickup crashed into the students on Monday or whether that crash was intentional, Lewis said.

+“I know the big question a lot of people have is, ‘Why?
+What happened?
+Why did this happen?’”
+Lewis said.

+“I assure you we will find out why and know exactly what happened, and how it happened, and then deal with the individual that caused this after that investigation is complete,” he added.

-Townsend has a lengthy criminal history in Oklahoma that includes possession of drugs and stolen property, stalking, public intoxication, child abuse and multiple convictions for driving under the influence, court records show.
+Max Townsend has a lengthy criminal history in Oklahoma that includes multiple convictions for driving under the influence, public intoxication, possession of drugs and stolen property, stalking and child abuse, court records show.
 He served time in prison on convictions for child abuse, receiving stolen property and possession of drugs, but was released in 2009, state prison records show.

-Lewis said Townsend’s son, Cody Townsend, was killed Sunday in a multi-vehicle crash in Moore.
+Moore Police Chief Todd Strickland said different teams are investigating the crash that killed the students and the one that killed Townsend’s son.

+Horstkoetter noted that it was not the first time the school system has been hit with tragedy, alluding to a tornado that destroyed an elementary school in 2013, killing seven students.

 This story corrects the spelling of Shiloh Hutchinson’s last name.